shauv-k/Voice-Navigation-Robot/gst_pocketsphinx/README.md

-This folder contains the integration of Pocketsphinx with Gstreamer.
+Integration of Pocketsphinx with Gstreamer.